-Why not avoid the debate entirely and go for something untraditional?
+Why not avoid the debate entirely and go for something unconventional?
 You could choose a shrub you’ll later want to plant in the garden, make an unusual and unique tree from books, or DIY a tree out of sticks.

 And the food?

 We don’t have to sacrifice special meals and treats for an ethical Christmas.
-It’s easy to incorporate a focus on feasting sustainably even when you celebrate with others.
+It’s easy to incorporate a focus on feasting more sustainably even when you celebrate with others.
 Not quite sure how that looks?
 Here are some ways you can make mindful food choices this holiday season:

-- Choose locally sourced produce and other goods.
+- Choose locally-sourced produce and other goods.
 Get in the habit of supporting your local vendors by making big purchases at markets and independent shops near you.
-You’ll have a better idea of how the products were made, contribute to producers in your area, and can be confident that locally grown food won’t have stacked up thousands of food miles making its way to your celebration.
+You’ll have a better idea of how the products were made, contribute to producers in your area, and can be confident that locally-grown food won’t have stacked up thousands of food miles making its way to your celebration.

 - Shop seasonally.
 Buying produce in season not only saves money but also reduces the need for suppliers to ship out of season veggies from overseas or store them in energy-gobbling long-term refrigeration throughout the year.
 You can usually tell what’s in season based on the fruits and veggies on sale or offer.
 To help plan meals before you go shopping, look at seasonal food guides.
-Here’s some for Australia, the UK, and the US.

 - Include meal options for everyone.
 To avoid waste, make sure you have meal options that everyone will eat.
 Perhaps you can find a recipe that will cater to your aunt’s vegan diet but is also tasty enough for your meat-loving uncle to enjoy.